plotly/academy/_react/1-introduction.md

 ### Modules

 Real world applications can have any number of components, ranging from a handful to thousands.
 Having all of them in a single file is impractical, so we structure them into **modules**.
 This allows us to keep our applications well structured and easy to work with.

+#### Prerequisites

+##### Node

+Node.js is a JavaScript runtime for your terminal.
+Don't worry too much about it, but it's used by some tools we'll be using to build our application.
+Head over to [nodejs.org](https://nodejs.org), follow the instructions there to install the latest version (v6 at the time of this writing) and you're good to go!

 #### Default exports